john29917958/john29917958.github.io/source/_posts/Journey-to-Real-Object-Oriented-Programming.md

 There're three major extension points in such architecture.

 ## InputAdapter
 Compared to the old `InputController`, the adapter design pattern is implemented.
 The key concept is to create appropriate user input listener on different platforms.
 In `MobileInputAdapter`, it listens screen touch events; While in `PcInputAdapter`, it listens keyboard event.
 All events are dispatched through C# delegation.
 So `InputAdapters` never cares who catches the event, thus reaching the goal of decoupling.
-Furthermore, I can easily include new platform like XBOX by just creating a new `XBoxAdapter` and writes XBOX related I/O event, without modifying codes for other platforms.
+Furthermore, I can easily include new platform like XBOX by just creating a new `XBoxAdapter` and writes XBOX related I/O event, without modifying codes of other platforms.
 {% asset_img input-adapter.jpg %}

 ## Controllers and Entity Class